 Yoga is a discipline for everyone; irrespective of age, sex, race, religious belief, weight or flexibility.
 Its practice is easily regulated to suit every individual.
 It can be gentle or aerobically dynamic.
 It is always beneficial when practised correctly.

 During each Yoga class different Yoga postures or asana are explored in tandem with breathing and relaxation techniques.
-The environment is tailored to be welcoming, completely non-competitive and non-judgemental.
+The environment is tailored to be welcoming, completely non-competitive and non-judgmental.